 This course offers students the unique opportunity to discover the art of visual communication through photography.
 Students will learn and develop technical competence with a digital camera, refine composition and imaging skills, as well as explore both artistic and journalistic photography.
-Students will learn to use post-production photography programs such as Lightroom and Photoshop.
-The history of the photograph and its place in contemporary media will also be studied.
+Students will be introduced to photography programs such as Lightroom and Photoshop.
+The history of photography and its place in contemporary media will also be studied.
 Students are encouraged to have access to a digital camera, but there will be limited school cameras available.